 Size: 7" H x 9.5" W pen and ink on 180gsm sketching paper

-Please note that the colors/contrast of the original paintings/art may slightly vary from what they appear on computer monitors/mobile screens ..
+Please note that the colors of the original paintings may slightly vary from what they appear on computer monitors/mobile screens due to different camera/PC monitor/mobile screen resolution and settings.

-Please contact me for shipping cost to other countries and for discounted shipping on multiple purchases in the same order.
+Please contact me for shipping cost to countries not listed.

-For other countries as import duties, taxes and charges are not included in the item price or shipping cost, these charges, if any, is to be borne by the buyer.
+Import duties, taxes and charges if any, are to be borne by the buyer.

 sketching paper, pen and ink